andrejbrova/220test/README.md

           * get link school
           * get list students
           * get first
-       When set prop active to Paul
+       When set property [active] to Paul
        Then wait for exception
        Then [Exception:PropertyNotExists: Property active does not exist.
 Property active must be a boolean value.]